ambienthack/mistape-be/readme.txt

 Though, it may be implemented if there is demand.

 = There is no support for my language.
-How to change the text users see? = "Press Ctrl+Enter" caption can be customized since version 1.0.3.
+How to change the text users see? = "Press Ctrl+Enter" caption can be customized in setings since version 1.0.3.
 The rest of strings can be translated using hooks.
-For strings filters list see help section in Mistape admin page.
+For filters list see help section in Mistape admin page.